 Calculating the number of months in 18 years seems straightforward, but it’s easy to overlook details that ensure accuracy.
-We often take the simplicity of time for granted, yet its measurement forms the backbone of many decisions.
+Still, we often take the simplicity of time for granted, yet its measurement forms the backbone of many decisions.
 This article will meticulously break down the calculation, explore different perspectives, and provide insights into why this seemingly simple conversion is more relevant than you might think.
 Whether you're planning for a future milestone or simply curious, understanding this calculation is a valuable skill.

 Main Subheading: The Basic Calculation